 Effective November 1, 2019, the Ontario Energy Board (OEB) announced changes to electricity rates for customers paying under the Regulated Price Plan (RPP) for Time-of-Use (TOU) and Tiered rates.
-For additional information, visit the Ontario Energy Board (OEB).
+For additional information, visit the Ontario Energy Board (OEB) website.

 Rate change questions

 Will these rate changes occur every year?

 - Changes to the Delivery Charge typically take effect on January 1

 - Updates to Regulated Price Plan are made by our regulator, the OEB, generally twice a year – May 1 and November 1.
 For more information, visit the OEB website